-The history of hatpins
+The History of Hatpins

 According to the American Hatpin Society, hatpins have been around since the 1400s, when women wore complex headdresses called wimples to cover and hold their hair in place.
-These were notably worn and used by the aristocracy, as the common lady had no need of such a complicated item of clothing.
+These were notably worn and used by the aristocracy, as the common lady had no need for such a complicated item of clothing.
 Pins were used to hold the wimples in place.
 By the early 1800s, pins of all kinds were in demand, not just for wimples, which had gone out of fashion, but other accessories such as belts and scarves.
 This need for pins created a cottage industry that provided a livelihood for entire families.

 As the demand for pins rose, the need for them was met by importing pins from France, a country still famous to this day for fashion.